 Lawn Care Basics

-Even the healthiest lawns will change colors sometimes.
-It is important to know if the change is natural or driven by a common turf disease.
-Natural discoloration may be due to your lawn entering a state of dormancy to protect itself from drought-like conditions.
+Even the healthiest lawns will sometimes change color.
+It’s important to know whether it’s natural or the sign of a common lawn disease.
+Natural discoloration may be due to drought-like conditions and entering dormancy to protect itself.

 Lawn envy.
 Your neighbors will have to get used to it.